How Often Should You Take Vitamin Supplements?

 Too much of a good thing really can go wrong.
 Large vitamin overdoses can cause everything from diarrhea to nerve damage.
 Even if you’re not dumping an extraordinary amount of vitamins down your throat, you can still cause small amounts of damage with a consistent excess.
 If you are worried that you might be overdosing on vitamins, the U.S. National Library of Medicine’s Medline says to watch out for cloudy urine, chapped lips, and joint pain.
 If you take a multivitamin every day and are noticing these symptoms, try cutting back on your multivitamin use.

 For this reason, multivitamins aren’t exactly a free gamble on health.
-On one hand are some hazy benefits, but on the other are some possible health problems, and the scale seems to be tipping more and more toward the latter the more we research it.
+On the one hand are some hazy benefits, but on the other are some possible health problems, and the scale seems to be tipping more and more toward the latter the more we research it.

 Many people turn to multivitamins earlier in life, hoping to prevent issues like heart disease, cancer, and memory loss.
 Unfortunately, according to Harvard’s health department, multivitamins don’t have the desired effect of reducing the risk of these diseases.
 However, they did find that vitamins can be good for preventing eye disease down the line…